android-app-sast/VulsTotal/Fine-grained granularity.md

 ​	c.
 For vulnerabilities with multiple vulnerable APIs involving the same vulnerability type, differences manifest in tools omitting certain vulnerable APIs from the analysis.
 For example, most tools only check for AES encryption misuse via *Cipher.getInstance(“AES/ECB”)*, while ignoring the implementation of *Cipher.getInstance (“AES”)* also uses the parameters *“AES/ECB/PKCS5padding”.* There are 4 types of vulnerability type in this case, accounting for 7.41% (4/54)

-​	We show the specific types of vulnerabilities and the details of their categories in the following table.
+​We show the specific types of vulnerabilities and the details of their categories in the following table.

 | Vul Typ                                | QARK | AndroBugs | JAADAS | Marvine | SUPER | MobSF | SPECK | AUSERA | Categories |
 | -------------------------------------- | ---- | --------- | ------ | ------- | ----- | ----- | ----- | ------ | ---------- |